 His family did not find this information until they received a telegram notifying them of his death in 1945.
 Unfortunately, he passed away right before the castle was complete.

 The Mystery Castle took 20 years to build.
 When the mansion was completed in 1945, Mary Lou moved to Arizona to give tours of the unconventional home and did so up until she passed away in 2010.

 The three-story mansion includes 18 bedrooms, 13 fireplaces, a chapel, and a dungeon, among many other funky features.
 The design of the interior and exterior gives a nod to southwestern style while incorporating downright strange things you’d never dream of having in your own home.

 Some parts of the exterior wall are made of wagon wheels, old glass plates, and mirrors held together by mortar made with goat’s milk.
-Inside, a few walls were made of blackboards from an old schoolhouse and other strange items.
+A few walls were made of blackboards from an old schoolhouse and other strange items.

 Overall, the Mystery Castle is an extremely interesting place to visit and high on the list of must-dos in Phoenix.
-Pictures simply can’t do it justice; you just have to see it in person.
+Pictures simply can’t do it justice; you must see it in person.

 4. Phoenix Art Museum